 - Surgery to the lids may be required, depending on the size of the defect.

 - Protection of the cornea is essential.
-Nonsurgical treatment (lubricants and night-time patches) may be used to defer surgery, eg for very young babies.
+Non-surgical treatment (lubricants and patches worn at night) may be used to defer surgery - eg, for very young babies.

 - Information for parents.